austinloveless/AWSDenver-serverless/README.md

 Now that we have our environment varibles and user set up we can create the actual project.

-We need to go back into the [AWS Console](https://aws.amazon.com/)and search for a service called "CodeStar"
+We need to go back into the [AWS Console](https://aws.amazon.com/) and search for a service called "CodeStar"

 ![Picture of Searching for CodeStar](link-to-image)